-Experience, Skills and Qualifications: The Board believes Mr. Grusky is qualified to serve as a director of the Company based on his experience in investment management and investment banking, his knowledge of finance, his commercial experience/business analytical skills, his owner orientation, and his board experience, as well as his integrity, energy, and willingness to spend time on and interest in AutoZone.
+Experience, Skills and Qualifications: The Board believes Mr. Guimaraes is qualified to serve as a director of the Company based on his business, management and strategic planning experience, his knowledge of advertising, marketing and international operations, and his owner orientation as well as his integrity, energy, and willingness to spend time on and interest in AutoZone.

-J. R. Hyde, III, 68, has been a director since 1986 and was non-executive Chairman of the Board from 2005 until June 2007.
-He has been the President of Pittco, Inc., an investment company, since 1989 and has been the Chairman of the Board and a director of GTx, Inc., a biotechnology, pharmaceutical company since 2000.
+J. R. Hyde, III, 69, has been a director since 1986 and was non-executive Chairman of the Board from 2005 until June 2007.
+He has been the President of Pittco, Inc., an investment company, since 1989 and has been the Chairman of the Board and a director of GTx, Inc., a biopharmaceutical company since 2000.
 Mr. Hyde, AutoZone's founder, was AutoZone's Chairman from 1986 to 1997 and its Chief Executive Officer from 1986 to 1996.
 He was Chairman and Chief Executive Officer of Malone & Hyde, AutoZone's former parent company, until 1988.
 Mr. Hyde was a director of FedEx Corporation from 1977 to September 2011.